GluuFederation/docs-gg-prod/docs/source/admin-guide/services-routes-config.md

        -H 'Host: test.com'
      ```

-- Run this below command on any other machine, the condition is you just need to expose your proxy endpoint globally with domain.
-For Example: Suppose I installed GG on `dev.gluu.org` then request will be
+- Run this command on any other machine, after exposing the proxy endpoint globally with a domain.
+For example: if GG is installed on `dev.gluu.org` then request will be

      ```
      curl -k -X GET \